nestjs/docs.nestjs.com/content/techniques/authentication.md

 We've also implemented the `validate()` method.
 For each strategy, Passport will call the verify function (implemented with the `validate()` method in `@nestjs/passport`) using an appropriate strategy-specific set of parameters.
 For the local-strategy, Passport expects a `validate()` method with the following signature: `validate(username: string, password:string): any`.

 Most of the validation work is done in our `AuthService` (with the help of our `UserService`), so this method is quite straightforward.
 The `validate()` method for **any** Passport strategy will follow a similar pattern, varying only in the details of how credentials are represented.
 If a user is found and the credentials are valid, the user is returned so Passport can complete its tasks (e.g., creating the `user` property on the `Request` object), and the request handling pipeline can continue.
-If it's not found, we throw an exception and let our <a href="exceptions">exceptions layer</a> handle it.
+If it's not found, we throw an exception and let our <a href="exception-filters">exceptions layer</a> handle it.

 Typically, the only significant difference in the `validate()` method for each strategy is **how** you determine if a user exists and is valid.
 For example, in a JWT strategy, depending on requirements, we may evaluate whether the `userId` carried in the decoded token matches a record in our user database, or matches a list of revoked tokens.
 Hence, this pattern of sub-classing and implementing strategy-specific validation is consistent, elegant and extensible.